cb50/nginx-streamer/README.md

  cb51/nginx-streamer
 ```

-Create a h264 stream, [using OBS or XSplit], with the URL `rtmp://127.0.0.1/stream` and stream name `myStream` so the name matches the `STREAM_NAME` variable in the `docker run` command above.
+Create an h264 stream, [using OBS or XSplit], with the URL `rtmp://127.0.0.1/stream` and stream name `myStream` so the name matches the `STREAM_NAME` variable in the `docker run` command above.

 Open http://127.0.0.1 in a browser to view the stream rendered using videojs.
 The HLS stream URL is http://127.0.0.1/hls/myStream.m3u8